 All traffic signals within the project limits along the existing Bush River Road signal system (between Zimalcrest Drive and Colonial Life Boulevard) and the proposed Colonial Life Boulevard signal system (between I-126 Eastbound and I-126 Westbound Ramps) shall be coordinated (see Section 2.5).
-Conduit with fiber-optic interconnect shall be installed between signals along the existing Bush River Road and proposed Colonial Life Boulevard system.
+Conduit with fiber-optic interconnect shall be installed between all signals along the existing Bush River Road and for the proposed Colonial Life Boulevard system.
+The new signals at the Colonial Life Boulevard and I-126 interchange shall include a conduit and fiber run between the ITS conduit on I-126 and the nearest traffic signal.

-Current coordination plans for the existing Bush River Road system include AM Peak (Weekdays 7 - 9 AM), PM Peak (Weekdays 4 - 7 PM), and Off- Peak Plans (Weekdays 9 AM - 4 PM; 7 - 10 PM, and Weekend 8 AM - 10 PM).
+Current coordination plans for the existing Bush River Road system include AM Peak (Weekdays 7-9 AM), PM Peak (Weekdays 4-7 PM), and Off- Peak Plans (Weekdays 9 AM -4 PM; 7-10 PM, and Weekend 8 AM -10 PM).
 The proposed Colonial Life Boulevard system is anticipated to have, at a minimum, AM Peak, PM Peak, and Off-Peak timing plans.